"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Defining Our Users

-Not everyone wanted a healthy meal were fitness enthusiasts, in fact, they were the minority.
+According to the research results, we found out that not everyone wanted a healthy meal were fitness enthusiasts, in fact, they were the minority.

 I found out that we actually had more than one user personas: The Loner, The Goal Chaser and the Fitness Enthusiast.